HlexNC/DiaPredictor/README.md

    Three personas were created to represent different user types, each with specific goals, demographics, and challenges to help guide the app's development and user interface design.

 4. **Use Cases**:
-   We identified five use cases that address key user tasks, such as data upload, feature manipulation, and chatbot interaction for predictions.
+   We identified five use cases that address key user tasks, such as feature manipulation and chatbot interaction for predictions.

 5. **`requirements.txt`**:
    A `requirements.txt` file was generated to list all Python dependencies, ensuring easy setup and installation of necessary libraries for the project.